menoua/cog-task/README.md

 ## Requirements:

 Some features depend on certain libraries that might not come preinstalled on your OS.
-In these cases, before building the binaries with that features enabled, you need to first install the requirements:
+In these cases, before building the binaries with said features enabled, you need to first install the requirements:

 ### audio